theshufflers/match-game/user-stories.md

 17. As a user, I want to see the number of correct answers and the number of incorrect answers in my results.
 18. As a user, I want to be able to navigate to the about-me.html page and see a list of the member of the programming team.
 19. As a user, I want see active github and linkedin links that will redirect the user to each of the individual members accounts.
-20. As a developer I want to the results to persist between pages so the information is stored in local storage so I can access the information on other pages within the application.
+20. As a user, I want to have the cards be shuffled when I go to replay the game.
-21. As a developer I want to see a unified style and color scheme  so the site is visually pleasurable to look at.

 ##Stretch Goals